-The Head of Actuarial Function ("HoAF") is outsourced to Marsh S.A.S.
-This adds an independent oversight of the Company's Actuarial Function.
+The Head of Actuarial Function ("HoAF") is outsourced to Willis Towers Watson.
+This adds an independent oversight of VRCO's Actuarial Function.
 The responsibilities of the HoAF and the Actuarial Function, in line with regulatory guidance include, but are not limited to, the following matters:

-- Co-ordinate calculation of technical provisions; - Inform the Board of the adequacy of calculation; - Prepare opinion on overall underwriting policy; - · Prepare opinion on adequacy of reinsurance arrangements; - Contribute to effective risk management system; - Provide opinion to the Board on range of risks & adequacy of the scenarios considered as part of the ORSA.
+- · Co-ordinate calculation of technical provisions; - Inform the Board of the adequacy of calculation; - Prepare opinion on overall underwriting policy; - Prepare opinion on adequacy of reinsurance arrangements; - Contribute to effective risk management system; - Provide opinion to the Board on range of risks & adequacy of the scenarios considered as part of the ORSA.